-We expect that, in view of the requirements set by Moneyval and other international organisations, the regulator will put forward increasingly stringent requirements as to the transparency of the financial system.
-Therefore, the Bank's management declare their readiness to improve the ML/TF risk control systems by investing in it the required information technologies and human resources, as well as ensuring zero tolerance towards any financial crimes and attempts to circumvent sanctions.
+We expect that, in view of the recommendations made by Moneyval and other international organisations, the regulator will require increasingly stringent requirements as to the transparency of the financial system.
+Therefore, the Bank's management declare their readiness to further improve the ML/TF risk control systems by investing in the required information technologies and human resources, as well as ensuring zero tolerance towards any financial crimes and attempts to circumvent sanctions.